 What better than an exciting trip to the West End or perhaps a theatre near your school?
 How about a theatrical show or performance at an arena?
 Did the production excite, inspire and entertain, and was it well directed with a message that pupils could relate to?
 Did it tie in with a subject and lesson plan?
 Were you able to take part in related workshops?

 The UK is home to a wealth of attractions and destinations that are perfect for school trips.
 Where have you taken a school group to that has stood out?
 Consider the attraction itself, the educational value as well as the all-important facilities and support you received from staff.

 Best International Destination or Attraction

 With more and more schools making short haul trips to Europe and long-haul trips worldwide, the choice and opportunity for exciting educational visits continues to grow.
-What has delivered for you when it comes to learning outside the classroom, and country.
-It could be a specific destination you have visited, or a particular attraction that made a huge impact on the students and staff.
+What has delivered for you when it comes to learning outside the classroom beyond the UK?
+It could be a specific country / destination you have visited, or a particular attraction that made a huge impact on the students and staff.